Everything we know about the upcoming Nothing Phone (2)

 When will Nothing Phone (2) be released?

 Pei shared that the US market will be their priority for the upcoming Phone (2).
-MySmartPrice have claimed to have some exclusive information about the particular cell phone – from its launch window to its top-line specs.
+MySmartPrice has claimed to have exclusive information about the particular cell phone – from its launch window to its top-line specs.

-According to the folks over there, they suspect that it will be launched on 19 July 2023 and it will be a flagship-grade device that will carry the model number A065.
+According to the folks over there, they suspect it will be launched on 19 July 2023 and will be a flagship-grade device that will carry the model number A065.

 The big reveal. @GetPeid has just announced that the @Nothing Phone (2) will be powered by @Snapdragon. pic.twitter.com/lYAd0BQwXb